ni/nimi-python/docs/nidcpower/functions.rst

     Transitions the NI-DCPower session from the Running state to the Committed state.
 If a sequence is running, it is stopped.
-Any configuration functions called after this function are not applied until the :py:meth:`nidcpower.Session._initiate` function is called.
-If power output is enabled when you call the :py:meth:`nidcpower.Session.abort` function, the output channels remain in their current state and continue providing power.
+Any configuration methods called after this method are not applied until the :py:meth:`nidcpower.Session._initiate` method is called.
+If power output is enabled when you call the :py:meth:`nidcpower.Session.abort` method, the output channels remain in their current state and continue providing power.

-    Use the :py:meth:`nidcpower.Session.ConfigureOutputEnabled` function to disable power output on a per channel basis.
-Use the :py:meth:`nidcpower.Session.reset` function to disable output on all channels.
+    Use the :py:meth:`nidcpower.Session.ConfigureOutputEnabled` method to disable power output on a per channel basis.
+Use the :py:meth:`nidcpower.Session.reset` method to disable output on all channels.

     Refer to the `Programming